-Locally, Carroll serves as the President Emerita of AIGA St. Louis.
-She is the founding chair of AIGA's diversity & inclusion task force.
+Currently, Carroll is an AIGA National Board Member.
 Along with Timothy J. Hykes (who we introduced earlier in this list), she's also a co-founder of the Design + Diversity Conference.

-Jewel Burks has the distinction of working for some of the biggest brands in the tech industry, from Google (where she interned at age 19) to Amazon (where she's currently a team lead).
+Jewel Burks has the distinction of working for and partnering with some of the biggest brands in the tech industry, from Google and Amazon to Collab Capital.
 Even more impressive is the fact that she founded and sold a tech startup called Partpic, a program that uses visual search algorithms to streamline the purchasing of manufacturing parts.
-All of this and she isn't even 30 yet.

 Burks is currently a board member for Goodie Nation, a nonprofit that supports innovative problem-solving in underserved communities.
 "The big thing I want in starting a business is to make a difference in my community," she says on her website.
 As one of Forbes' 30 Under 30, she's off to an incredible start.